QQKdeGit/traffic-observer/README.md

-On the whole, the system mainly adopts three concepts of microservice, containerization and DevOps, which are as follows:
+On the whole, the system mainly adopts three concepts of **microservice, containerization and DevOps**, which are as follows:

 #### Microservice